How to prevent the US government from taking your home for medical expenses

 Long-term solution

-I find the timing of this legislation to recoup Medicaid long term care payments suspicious.
+The timing of this legislation to recoup Medicaid long term care payments suspicious.
 From 1981 to 1988 the marginal tax rate on the wealthy at the US national level dropped precipitously from 70 to 28 percent.
 As shown in The economic consequences of major tax cuts for the rich these policies lead to higher income inequality and no change in economic growth or unemployment.

 Ironic that many of the people who voted for the politicians that enacted these policies will now be hurt by these policies in their old age.
 It does not have to be this way, we could choose to increase taxes on the ridiculously wealthy and fund these domestic health care programs.